We have the medical expertise and technology to handle even the most complex cases.

 There are several steps to go through before a transplant operation.
 Many tests are performed to see if your child is eligible for a heart transplant.

-The waiting time can vary from days to months, depending on your child's blood type, his degree of sickness and the availability of a donor match.
+The waiting time can vary from days to months, depending on your child's blood type, their degree of sickness and the availability of a donor match.
 Once your child is on the waiting list, your family will receive a pager so you can be notified immediately when a heart becomes available.

 The wait for word on a donor heart can be a very stressful time.
 Our social worker can put you in touch with other families who have gone through the process of a heart transplant.